uclapi/uclapi/backend/uclapi/source/libcal.rst

 -------------------------
 This set of API proxies the LibCal API, used to book rooms and seats for both individual and group use.

-Currently we only support the read-only endpoints but it is intended to also present endpoints that allow creating and cancelling bookings.

 To allow read and write access to personal data, two new OAuth scope are introduced - ``libcal_read`` and ``libcal_write``.

 The design is quite simple, we simply proxy the requests from the client to LibCal, and give the results back from